blattus/website/_drafts/2019-06-02-automating-apartment-search.md

 # Duplicate detection, decision making, and logging

 To avoid duplicates I decided to save each retrieved listing to a database with the Craigslist listing ID as a key.
-I've worked with `sqlite` before and created a `databases.py` helper script that has functions for inserting, retrieving, and updating records.
+I used `sqlite` with the built-in `sqlite3` python module and created a `databases.py` helper script that has functions for inserting, retrieving, and updating records.
 When I retrieve listings I first check the listing ID against the database to see if there's a duplicate.
 If there is, the listing is skipped (with the assumption that it was previously processed).

-Next, while I'm _intersted_ in seeing apartments from across the city I do have some neighborhoods that I'd rather not move to for commute or other reasons.
-I built a rudimentary filter by specifying a `neighborhood_blacklist` in a new `settings.py` file [2].
+Next, while I'm _interested_ in seeing apartments from across the city I do have some neighborhoods that I'd rather not move to for commute or other reasons.
+I built a rudimentary filter by specifying a `neighborhood_blacklist` in a new `settings.py` file [3].

 This allowed me to be a bit more selective with my notifications and came with an extra benefit -- it became quickly apparent that filtering based on neighborhood is far from perfect since the details are provided by the person who created the listing.
 These data are often inaccurate (or flat out wrong).
 To hedge against this I decided on the following approach:
 * Store each listing
-* If the listing's provided neighborhood is in the blacklist, don't notify me to avoid the noise
+* If the listing provided neighborhood is in the blacklist, don't notify me to avoid the noise
 * Otherwise, notify and also update the listing record in the database to indicate that a message was sent
 * Periodically manually review the "un-notified" listings to see if my filtering is too aggressive and adjust to taste